-- Increased revenue generation an average of 9.7% annually. - Developed the Cultural Corridor project to initiate Marion's downtown revitalization. - Increased marketing spending from 20.5% to 45.5% of the annual budget. - Created the Cultural Corridor Walking Map to assist visitors in the downtown.
-Created the Eater- - arian Trail to feature Marion's unique dining locations. • Upgraded web pres- - ence and social media impact. - Helped to recruit a new hotel that will keep more visitors staying in Marion. - Helped to found the Marion Community Coalition - a partnership between the Marion Area Chamber of Commerce, Marion CanDo!, Downtown Marion Inc., and the Regional Planning is in the process of moving the Visitor Center and offices from its current location near U.S. 23 to the historic downtown.
+• Increased revenue generation an average of 9.7% annually.

+• Developed the Cultural Corridor project to initiate Marion's downtown revitalization.

+• Increased marketing spending from 20.5% to 45.5% of the annual budget.

+• Created the Cultural Corridor Walking Map to assist visitors in the downtown.

+• Created the Eaterarian Trail to feature Marion's unique dining locations.

+· Upgraded web presence and social media impact.

+• Helped to recruit a new hotel that will keep more visitors staying in Marion.

+• Helped to found the Marion Community Coalition - a partnership between the Marion Area Chamber of Commerce, Marion CanDo!, Downtown Marion Inc., and the Regional Planning is in the process of moving the Visitor Center and offices from its current location near U.S. 23 to the historic downtown.

-Holbrook and his wife Melissa recently moved to Marengo, where they look forward to becoming more involved in community activities and local ministries.
+Holbrook and his wife Melissa recently moved to Marengo, where they look forward to becoming more involved in community activities and local radio, years with the Ohio History Connection. business acumen and his expertise in marketing helped to guide the Marion Area Convention & Visitors Bureau to new heights.